Berny23/LD-ToyPad-Emulator/README.md

 2. Type **your single board computer's IP address** in a browser to use the emulator.

-   If you want to turn it off, just press `Ctrl + C` in the cmd window, then use the command `sudo shutdown now` to safely power off the device.
+   If you want to turn it off, just press `Ctrl + C` in the terminal window, then use the command `sudo shutdown now` to safely power off the device.

 ## Update